-More precisely, commutativity of the latter diagram up to homotopy implies that the two compositions in the first diagram agree up to homotopy on $\f_p\D\smash \s_q\E$ and on $\s_p\D\smash \f_q\E$.
-Moreover, both compositions restrict to the constant map on $\f_p\D\smash \f_q\E$, and the respective homotopies can be chosen constant on $\f_p\D\smash \f_q\E$.
+More precisely, the latter implies the two compositions in the first diagram agree up to a homotopy on $\f_p\D\smash \s_q\E$ and on $\s_p\D\smash \f_q\E$.
+Moreover, both compositions restrict to a constant map on $\f_p\D\smash \f_q\E$, so the respective homotopies can be chosen to be constant on $\f_p\D\smash \f_q\E$.
 The homotopy cofiber sequence